eforemeka/personal-page/content/wigdtw/week-18.md

 ### Personal Website
 I did not make a lot of changes to my page last week because I was quite occupied with other things.
 This week, I will be including my favicon and translating my About page.

+### Ghosts of Co-Workers Past
+Mr. D called.
+They need to resolve something that the current IT head is struggling with.
+It must have gotten so critical he had to reach out.
+I already sent a YouTube link for the IT head to follow but that didn't help.